 How does AP credit count toward my major?

 Students who receive a score of 3 on the AP exam will receive credit for biology 100.
-Such students will need to take Biology 171, 172, and 173 to satisfy their introductory biology requirements, and will receive full credit for these courses.
+Such students will need to take Biology 171, 172, and 173 to satisfy their introductory biology requirements.

 Can I elect two majors (or a major + minor) within Biology?